goauthentik/authentik/website/docs/sources/property-mappings/index.md

 You can see that the expression returns a Python dictionary.
 The dictionary keys must match [User properties](../../user-group-role/user/user_ref.md#object-properties) or [Group properties](../../user-group-role/groups/group_ref.md#object-properties).
 Note that for users, `ak_groups` and `group_attributes` cannot be set.

 See each source documentation for a reference of the available data.
-See [the expressions documentation](./expressions.md) for available data and functions.
+See the authentik [expressions documentation](./expressions.md) for available data and functions.

 Note that the [`list_flatten`](./expressions.md#list_flattenvalue-listany--any---optionalany) method is applied for all top-level properties, but not for attributes: